grafana/business-charts/docs/sources/tutorials.md

 # Tutorials

+We're dedicated to crafting clear, step-by-step video tutorials that showcase new features and tackle the most common challenges our users face.
+Our goal is to make your experience with Business Suite as seamless and productive as possible.

 ## How to use Business Suite to create a release dashboard in Grafana

 In this video, Daria explains how the release dashboard has been configured and all the Business Suite panels used.